hackdaymanifesto/site/index.markdown

 different from you to check your marketing material through to see if it makes sense and isn't offensive to someone who doesn't share your background.

-### Do not charge attendees
+### Keep the cost to attend free, or low cost

-If developers are willing to donate their time -- which could otherwise be used for paid work or hanging out with family and friends -- they should not be charged for tickets.
-It shows a complete disrespect for the value of their time, and is likely to leave a bad feeling towards the organisers and sponsors.
-The developers are providing the sponsors a service in testing and showing the possibility of their APIs, data, products and services.
+If developers are willing to donate their time -- which could otherwise be used for paid work or hanging out with family and friends -- you should consider not charging for tickets to the event.
+An exorbitant charge to attend might be viewed as disrespectful to the time and efforts of attendees.
+Attendees may be providing the sponsors a service in testing and showing the possibility of their APIs, data, products and services.

+That said, for events that have limited seating or availability, a small ticket price to attend may help discourage people from registering to attend before the event, and then failing to show up on the day of the event.
+Since this behavior could crowd out other potential attendees who might like to attend the event, consider how using a modestly priced ticket might encourage the desired behavior with respect to advance registration.

 ### Intellectual property